Hox8/IBPatcher/docs/CoalescedPatching.md

 ## INI file
 INI files are configuration files used to store settings and strings, which are organized into sections and key/value pairs.
-For a comprehensive overview of INI files, refer to [this Wikipedia article](https://en.wikipedia.org/wiki/INI_file).
+Refer to [this Wikipedia article](https://en.wikipedia.org/wiki/INI_file) for a comprehensive overview of INI files.

 ### Arrays
 INI files used by Unreal Engine 3 support `arrays` which can use either `implicit` or `explicit` indexing: